jmarrietar/BunnyTest/README.md

 **[CODE](#code)**

-##How I did it:
+##My Solution:

 #####Here is my code -> [CODE LINK](../master/src/java/com/virchgrave/serviceResource.java)

-I made the decision to use Java as my language for the algorithm and  later did a little research on how to make REST in JAVA with apache and did the configurations.<sup>[1]</sup>
+I made the decision to use Java as my language for the algorithm and needed to make some little research on how to make REST in JAVA with Apache and what it configuration was.<sup>[1]</sup>

-My approach was first make a function that check if a number is a **Palindrome**.
-Second, I implemented a  **for** sentence, from x to y numbers and check in each one if the number is a palindrome, if that is the case, it will check if the binary of that number is a *palindrome* too.
-If the **two** conditions are true it is added to a Json Object (number in binary and decimal format).Lastly, I count the times this happens in total  and added this information to the Json Object as well.
+My approach was first, make a function that check if a number is a **Palindrome**.
+Second, I implemented a  **For** sentence, from x to y numbers and check in each one if the number is a palindrome, if that is the case, it will check if the binary of that number is a *palindrome* too.
+If the **two** conditions are true the number is added to a Json Object (in decimal an binary format) .Lastly, I count the times this procedure happens in total  and added this information to the Json Object as well.
 When the for condition ends, it returns the Json object.

 ##CODE

-I used two built in function in java that reverse strings and another that convert decimal to binary.
+Inside my Code used two built in function in java.One function to reverse strings and another function that convert decimal to binary.

 ######IsPalindrome function
+This function receives a number in a string format and uses a Java built in function to reverse the string and check if it is a Plindrome.
 It returns true if number is a palindrome and false otherwise.

 ```java